A Unified Non-Strict Finsler Lemma: Applications

-Interestingly, Theorem~\ref{thm:nsfl} provides a closed-form solution to a particular instance of the non-strict projection lemma (NSPL), which was recently presented in~\cite{Meijer2024-nspl}.
-To illustrate this, we first recall the (real-valued) version of the NSPL, below. \begin{lemma} Let $U\in\mathbb{R}^{m\times n}$ and $V\in\mathbb{R}^{p\times n}$ be arbitrary matrices and let $Q\in\mathbb{S}^{n}$ be symmetric.
-Then, there exists $X\in\mathbb{R}^{m\times p}$ satisfying
+Interestingly, Theorem~\ref{thm:nsfl} can be used to obtain a structured solution to the non-strict projection lemma (NSPL), which was recently presented in~\cite{Meijer2024-nspl}.
+While this is generally not possible, we provide a structured solution below for the case where either $V=I$ or $U=I$ (in the notation of~\cite{Meijer2024-nspl}). \begin{lemma} Let $U\in\mathbb{R}^{m\times n}$ and $Q\in\mathbb{S}^{n}$.
+There exists $X\in\mathbb{R}^{m\times n}$ satisfying

 if and only if